Don't 'drop' your guests: the importance of follow-up after a series ends

 Stay in touch

-Having spent eight sessions with your guests considering profound and personal issues, you will know them well – and they will know you well.
+Having spent eight sessions with your guests, either in person or online, considering profound and personal issues, you will know them well – and they will know you well.

 Under these circumstances, it would be wrong to 'drop' them once the series comes to an end.
 Whatever their response has been, God has not given up on them, and neither should you.
 Furthermore, if the friends who invited these people along see leaders maintaining a genuine interest in the guests, they will feel more confident about bringing others along in future.